|

 State University William Dunson, S. Blair Hedges, Dept of Biol, 201

-can pursue herp research; there is no herp concentration.
-Herp
+irregularly Undergrads can pursue herp research; there is no herp concentration.

-can pursue research in herpetology, but the Univ of Calif does not offer any graduate
+Undergrads can pursue research in herpetology, but the Univ of Calif does not

 of California/Los Angeles Los Angeles CA MS and PhD.
 Herp faculty